Mapsui/Mapsui/README.md

 ## Sponsors

-We are delightly with our first gold sponsor Sebastian Kruze, who is also contributing exprt feedback and solid test suites.
+We are delightly with our first gold sponsor Sebastian Kruze, who is also contributing expert feedback and solid testing.

 [Sebastian Kruze](https://github.com/Sebastian1989101)